Date Joined: July 16, 2018

-My wife, of 44 years (and bless her for putting up with me) and I live on a country road in a small rural town in southern Maine.
-I retired six years ago after 40+ years in electronic work.
+My wife, of 47 years (and bless her for putting up with me) and I live on a country road in a small rural town in southern Maine.
+I retired seven years ago after 40+ years in electronic work.
 She still works at the local hospital, but has cut back to two or three shifts a week so we have more time to do things together.

-We also have a good friend with six-and-a-half-year-old triplets.
+We also have a good friend with nine-year-old triplets.
 I have had the pleasure of minding them since they were infant, when their Mother works and on other occasions when their mom has to do something or just wants a break.
 I am, for better or worse, their primary male roll model.
 My wife and I also do things with the four of them and enjoy the young ones as though they were grandchildren.
-They live less than two miles from us so we have seen them frequently, all be it masked and distanced until recently.
+Since we moved, We don't see them three times a week any more.
+I miss them.

-I am getting to a point where I can almost keep up with them again.
-I had Covid in January and it left me weak, short of breath, with balance issues and with post-Covid fog-brain (yes, that’s a thing).
-I can walk over two miles now, though it has to be on a smooth flat surface, Fortunately, there are a couple rail-trails close by.
+I had Covid in January of 2021 and it left me weak, short of breath, with balance issues and with post-Covid fog-brain (yes, that’s a thing).
+I can walk over two miles now, though it has to be on a smooth flat surface, Fortunately, there is a paved rail-trail close by.
 I want little more than to take a nice long hike in the forest but I would trip over every rock and root in the trail.

-In the winter, I like to snowshoe (I’m hoping I can do a little this coming winter) and I spend more time working on my Banknote collection (see below).
+In the winter, I like to snowshoe and I spend more time working on my Banknote collection (see below).
 In the summer I seek shade, hike, seek shade, work in my yard, and (did I mention this?) seek shade.
 I do not like hot weather and, for me, hot is anything over 68F.
 I’m a ginger (well, most of my hair is white now, but I still have the light complexion) so I have to be careful with how much sun I get.